Career Opportunities

 Qualifications & Essential Skills:

-- Able to lift 50 lbs., bend, stretch, stand for extended periods of time, climb stairs, twist, sit, walk, and/or run.
+- Must be able to lift 50 lbs, bend, stretch, and stand for extended periods of time, climb stairs, reach, twist, sit, walk, and/or run.

 - Excellent interactions with the public and use of exhibits and components as a teaching tool